top of page

 Shaping Standards for a Stronger Industry

-Developed by WMA, ANSI/WMA 100, Standard Method of Determining Structural Performance Ratings of Side-Hinged Exterior Door Systems and Procedures for Component Substitution is an American National Standard referenced in the International Residential Code, providing door pre-hangers and distributors with a recognized standard for testing and rating the design pressure of side-hinged exterior doors.
+Developed by WMA, ANSI/WMA 100, Standard Method of Determining Structural Performance Ratings of Side-Hinged Exterior Door Systems and Procedures for Component Substitution, is an ANSI-recognized American National Standard referenced in the International Residential Code, providing door pre-hangers and distributors with a recognized standard for testing and rating the design pressure of side-hinged exterior doors.
 This standard, along with our involvement in regulatory initiatives, ensures that millwork professionals have clear guidance to achieve excellence.

 Millwork employee measuring quality control standards